 - it is a project with Rahn Kulturfonds scholarship holders.

-For the meeting on September 24, 2020, please hand in your complete application no later than August 31, 2020 by email or by filling out the following form.
+For the board meeting on 4 April 2022, please hand in your complete application no later than 15 March 2022 by email or by filling out the following form.

 3. Prize Rahn Musikpreis 2020